Negative Correlation Strategies

 One of the biggest challenges with negative correlation strategies is that correlations can break down when they’re needed most.

-During extreme market stress, many assets may move in the same direction as investors rush to liquidate positions.
+During extreme market stress, many assets may move in the same direction as investors rush to liquidate positions because they need cash.

-This phenomenon, known as correlation convergence, can negate the diversification benefits of these strategies.
+This phenomenon is known as correlation convergence, and can negate the diversification benefits of these strategies.

 No strategy offers perfect protection.